 Samsung Electronics says difficult to adopt holding company structure

-Samsung Electronics Co Ltd said on Friday it will be difficult to adopt a holding company structure at this time.
+Samsung Electronics Co Ltd said on Friday it will be difficult to adopt a holding company structure at this time, giving investors their first insight into how the South Korean tech giant is approaching a potential restructuring.

 - Posted 24 Mar 2017 08:25

-SEOUL: Samsung Electronics Co Ltd said on Friday it will be difficult to adopt a holding company structure at this time.
+SEOUL: Samsung Electronics Co Ltd said on Friday it will be difficult to adopt a holding company structure at this time, giving investors their first insight into how the South Korean tech giant is approaching a potential restructuring.

-"We will review various aspects including legal and tax-related issues and report the findings to shareholders," Samsung Chief Executive Kwon Oh-hyun said at the company's annual shareholder meeting.
+Investors have long speculated that the global leader in smartphones and memory chips will adopt a holding company structure, as the founding Lee family heirs seek to solidify their control of the flagship unit of Samsung Group .

+But Chief Executive Kwon Oh-hyun told the annual shareholder meeting in Seoul that this was unlikely at this stage.

-"But there are negative effects that would arise from transitioning to a holding company so it does not appear it will be easy to do so at present."
+"There are negative effects that would arise from transitioning to a holding company so it does not appear it will be easy to do so at present," he said.

+The comments sent shares of Samsung C&T Corp , seen as a likely beneficiary if Samsung Electronics adopted a holding structure, down nearly 7 percent in early trade.

+Samsung in November began reviewing whether to adopt a holding company structure following a proposal by U.S. activist hedge fund Elliott Management and pressure from investors to improve its corporate governance.

 (Reporting by Se Young Lee; Editing by Stephen Coates)